tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

     *L O HELLO                          ⇠ ...be sure
     *                                   ⇠ Houston, we have no program

-See `CARD2` in the [refcards][uwfr] for more examples.
+See `CARD2.DA` in the [refcards][uwfr] for more examples.

 ### <a id="ls-write"></a>The `WRITE` Command

-There is another way to go here which also solves both of the problems of the `PUNCH` method, which illustrates practical usage of U/W FOCAL along the way.
+There is another way to go here, which illustrates practical usage of U/W FOCAL along the way.

 Page 8 of the [DECUS documentation for OMSI FOCAL][domsi] provides a good description of this issue and how to work around it to place a text